House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Material

 Corded and cordless reciprocating saws are capable of cutting various types of material.
-However, if you have thick wood or metal to cut through, you are going to want the corded version.
-The little bit of difference in power is going to make the job much more comfortable.
-When cordless saws are faced with complicated cutting tasks, they will drain their battery very quickly.
+However, if you have thick wood or metal to cut through, you need the corded version.
+The difference in power is going to make the job much more comfortable.
+When cordless saws face complicated cutting tasks, they drain their battery quickly.

 Weight

-A cordless reciprocating saw is a bit heavier than the corded.
+A cordless reciprocating saw is a bit heavier than a corded one.
 The weight of the battery tends to weigh the saw down quite a bit.
-This is not an issue if you plan to pick up the saw and make a few small cuts.
-It becomes an issue for workers who need to have a saw in their hands most of the day or continually lug one around a job site.
+This is not an issue if you plan to pick up the saw and make a few minor cuts.
+It becomes an issue for workers who must have a saw in their hands most of the day or continually lug it around a job site.

 Conclusion

-It is impossible to say which of these two saws, the cordless or the corded reciprocating saws, is better.
+It is impossible to say which of these two saws, the cordless or the corded reciprocating saw, is better.
 Both options have their positives and negatives.
 Be sure to carefully analyze your sawing skills and the task you have at hand before making any final decisions.
-Try not to use price as the determining factor when choosing a reciprocating saw.
-The differences are not enough that you should use this as your determining factor.
+Try not to use the price as the determining factor when choosing a reciprocating saw.
+The differences are not enough that you should use it as your determining factor.

 Related posts